Next of kin is your closest living blood relative or surviving spouse. They have a right to inherit if you die without a will.

 When someone dies intestate, or without a last will and testament, a court of law decides who gets an inheritance.
 A decedent’s next of kin has the right to inherit, with closer relatives having a greater claim than more distant ones.
 How exactly an inheritance is distributed among next of kin depends on an individual state’s intestate succession laws.

 If you want to pass assets onto someone who isn’t related to you by blood at all, it’s especially important to get a will, since they won’t be able to inherit otherwise.
 Even if you want your next of kin to get everything, a will can still be helpful to ensure the proper people receive your things.
-You can download the Policygenius app to get started.
+You can use Policygenius to get started.

 Learn about what happens when you die without a will.